National Teaching Fellowship

 National Teaching Fellow 2012 – Professor Jane Thomas

-Jane Thomas, Health Science Lecturer and Acting Head of the College of Human and Health Sciences, Swansea University has fought off tough competition to win a prestigious Higher Education Academy National Teaching Fellowship.
+Jane Thomas (Director of SALT and Health Science Lecturer) has fought off tough competition to win a prestigious Higher Education Academy National Teaching Fellowship.

 The National Teaching Fellowships are awarded for excellence in higher education teaching and learner support and are highly competitive.
 Jane was selected from over 180 nominations from across Wales, England and Northern Ireland.